EarlSpiritRoo/EarlSpiritRoo/README.md

-##  Hi there ≽^⎚˕⎚^≼ 🐾
+##  𝓗𝓮𝓵𝓵𝓸 🌊

-# 🦉⋆｡˚ ✦ Hi, I’m Lina ✦ ˚｡⋆🦉
+# 🦉⋆｡˚ ✦ I’m 99.99% Lina ✦ ˚｡⋆🦉
 A Computer Science student and aspiring developer who’s building small tools, experimenting with web tech, and slowly leveling up one commit at a time.
-- 🧠 MSc Computer Science student
+- MSc Computer Science student
-- 💻 E-commerce & customer service human slowly mutating into a dev
+- E-commerce & customer service human slowly mutating into a dev
-- 🧪 Currently building: **Sidekick**.
+- Currently building: **Sidekick**.
 A customer service helper for social media responses
-- 🎯 Goal: become a solid web dev who can ship useful tools, not just pretty GitHub squares
+- Goal: become a solid web dev who can ship useful tools, not just pretty GitHub squares

 ---